guardianproject/info/content/story.md

 In the late 2000s, smartphones were becoming widely adopted, but security and privacy were largely overlooked.
 At the same time, governments and corporations were ramping up surveillance, putting sensitive communications at risk.
 A group of technologists and digital rights advocates, saw the urgent need to create accessible, open-source mobile security tools.

-The **Guardian Project** was founded with the goal of providing **secure, user-friendly privacy apps for Android devices**, enabling people worldwide to communicate and browse the internet without fear of surveillance or censorship.
+**Guardian Project** was founded with the goal of providing **secure, user-friendly privacy apps for Android devices**, enabling people worldwide to communicate and browse the internet without fear of surveillance or censorship.
 Now we have expanded that work to all platforms of computing and communication - iPhone, desktops, servers, clouds, and even off-grid networks.

 ---

 ### Key Innovations and Contributions

-The Guardian Project has developed a suite of tools that focus on secure communications, anonymous browsing, and media protection.
+Guardian Project has developed a suite of tools that focus on secure communications, anonymous browsing, and media protection.
 Some of their most influential projects include:

 #### 1. Orbot (2009 - Present)
 A **Tor proxy for Android**, allowing users to browse the internet anonymously by routing traffic through the Tor network.
 Orbot remains one of the most widely used Tor-based mobile apps, helping users in restrictive countries bypass censorship.